kevinbarabash/beignet/design/mvp/06_mutability.md

 };
 ```

-We should expect the corresponding Crochet type:
+We should expect the corresponding Escalier type:

 ```ts
 type SimpleObj = {